 The iconic turquoise waters of the Great Barrier Reef.
 Image: Tourism Queensland

-Though often called the koala “bear,” this cuddly animal is not a bear at all; it is a marsupial, or pouched mammal.
-Koalas live in eastern Australia, where the eucalyptus trees they love are most plentiful.
-In fact, they rarely leave these trees, and their sharp claws and opposable digits easily keep them aloft.
-During the day they doze, tucked into forks or nooks in the trees, sleeping for up to 18 hours.
-The greatest threat to koalas is habitat loss.
-Land clearing, bushfires and diseases of the eucalypts, like ‘dieback’ which cause the trees to die – are all current issues koalas face.
-One of the most popular activities when visiting either the Great Barrier Reef or Brisbane is to “cuddle” a koala – although, only one at a time!
+Though often called the koala “bear,” this cuddly animal is not a bear at all!
+Koalas live in eastern Australia, where the eucalyptus trees they love to eat are plentiful.
+In fact, they rarely leave these trees and their sharp claws and opposable digits easily keep them aloft.
+During the day, they like to doze for up to 18 hours, tucked into nooks in the trees.
+One of the most popular activities when visiting either the Great Barrier Reef or Brisbane is to “cuddle” a koala— a must do when in Australia!

 Aboriginal cultural experiences are always a fascinating time.
 Image: Tourism Australia

-Kangaroos grazing over the cliffs of the island.
+Kangaroos grazing over the cliffs of Kangaroo Island.
 Image: Tourism Australia

-A selfie with a cute quokka on Rottnest.
+A selfie with a cute quokka on Rottnest Island.
 Image: Tourism Western Australia

-Located on the far west coast of Australia is laidback, livable Perth, and just a short ferry ride will take you to the charming island of Rottnest.
-Blessed with a casual atmosphere, picturesque scenery, dazzling marine life and some of the world’s finest beaches and pristine bays, you can bicycle and snorkel to your heart’s content.
-Rottnest is also home to the adorable Quokkas, and a trip there wouldn’t be complete without a #quokkaselfie.
+Located on the far west coast of Australia is the laid back city of Perth, and just a short ferry ride from there will take you to charming Rottnest Island.
+Blessed with a casual atmosphere, picturesque scenery, dazzling marine life, and some of the world’s finest beaches, it’s the perfect place to bicycle or snorkel all day long.
+Rottnest Island is also home to the adorable quokkas, who are happy to pose for a selfie!